jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 ### Generic & Non-Generic Classes

-So there are two procedures in a CItem object that adapt the CItem to its class: one that takes a CClass object, that describes the class using a C++ object, and one that takes a CItem object, that describes the class Computer-Language-style.
+So there are two commands in a CItem object that adapt the CItem to its class: one that takes a CClass object, that describes the class using a C++ object, and one that takes a CItem object, that describes the class Computer-Language-style.

 ### Summary of Layers 1 - 4